 While lagging behind the other platforms could be written off as Stadia just entering the scene just recently, the troubles don't stop there.
-There are reports of the platform not being able to run Borderlands 3 in 4K with 60 FPS which was advertised, sort of.
+There are reports of the platform which was advertised, sort of.

 Namely.
 Google mentioned the game would run in "up to 4K 60 FPS" but it appears the players didn't see the actual implications of the statement.
 Many assumed this was only a matter of their own bandwidth but now it looks like Stadia's servers may not be able to handle it either.